 - change to working hours, social activities, and recreational pursuits

-Scientifically and anecdotally, transition is a challenging time for nearly everyone involved: the service member who is separating or retiring, the spouse, and affected children.
+Scientifically and anecdotally, transition is a challenging time for nearly everyone involved: the service member who is separating or retiring, the spouse, and the affected children.
 The impact is compounded when multiple family members are dealing with these stressors, and each is also trying to help the other.
 There’s no doubt that transition is hard all around.

-Which brings us to the next point: Our brains are hard-wired to make decisions differently when we’re under stress.
+This brings us to the next point: Our brains are hard-wired to make decisions differently when we’re under stress.
 It’s a survival mechanism that helps prevent analysis paralysis and allows us to identify the fastest way to security.
 Unfortunately, society has programmed Americans to believe that homeownership represents security while discounting the amount of insecurity that comes with the responsibility of having a mortgage and actually owning a home.

 You’ve probably heard the common wisdom, “Don’t make any major life decisions for the first year after (fill in the blank.)”
 The same logic applies to the transition from military to civilian life.